Keisha Buchanan: 2011–2019: Mutya Keisha Siobhan

-In October 2011, several news outlets reported the original line-up of Sugababes would re-form.
-In January 2012, further speculation that the group would reunite was sparked, after both Buena and Buchanan tweeted they were in the studio with "two other females" and British rapper Professor Green.
+In October 2011, several news outlets reported the original line-up of Sugababes were going to re-form.
+In January 2012, further speculation that the group were going to reunite was sparked, after both Buena and Buchanan tweeted they were in the studio with "two other females" and British rapper Professor Green.
 However, Buena later denied this on Twitter, saying: "No track [with] keisha or professor G he was around tha studio. im jus workin on my stuff @ tha moment. (sic)" Despite this, Scottish singer-songwriter Emeli Sandé confirmed to MTV UK that she had written new songs for Buena, Buchanan and Donaghy, saying: "Yes, that is true.
 I've written for the original line-up of the Sugababes [sic], which I'm very happy about because I just loved them when they first came out.
 I loved their sound, it was so cool.
 It was very different, so I'm happy to kind of be involved in what started the whole Sugababes journey.
 It sounds amazing."
 In April 2012, it was reported the line-up had signed a £1 million record real with Polydor Records.
-In June 2012, Donaghy confirmed on Twitter that new music would be released, saying: "the soonest it'll be is in 2 weeks.
+In June 2012, Donaghy confirmed on Twitter that new music was going to be released, saying: "the soonest it'll be is in 2 weeks.
 The latest is 10 weeks."

 In July 2012, the group reformed under the name Mutya Keisha Siobhan and were writing songs for a new album under Polydor.
 The group attended the 2012 Summer Olympics opening ceremony on 27 July 2012 and posted pictures on their official Instagram page, marked Buena's, Buchanan's and Donaghy's first public appearance together in eleven years.
 On 6 August the group confirmed they had written two songs with Shaznay Lewis, former member of All Saints.
 The next day, Siobhan Donaghy tweeted "With the girls in the studio.
 I think the album is finished!!!" before adding "Whoop!".

 2019–present: Touring and The Lost Tapes

 Behind the scenes, the members of MKS worked to regain control of the Sugababes name.
 Buena gained some merchandising rights in 2011, and Buchanan registered the trademark in the U.S. in 2015.
 After winning full control, the group reformed under the Sugababes banner in 2019.
 They released the single "Flowers" in October 2019, a cover of the Sweet Female Attitude hit from 2000.
 "Flowers" was a collaboration between Sugababes and DJ Spoony, and was included on Spoony's album Garage Classical.

 In May 2020, Buchanan launched her own vlogging channel on YouTube, speaking on her professional and personal experiences past and present.

 During 2022, Buchanan appeared at various festivals with Sugababes, embarked on a headline tour and released The Lost Tapes, an album consisting of their 2013 single "Flatline" and previously unreleased material.

-It was announced she would dance with Gorka Márquez for the 2023 Strictly Come Dancing Christmas Special.
+In December 2023, Buchanan took part in the 2023 Christmas Special of Strictly Come Dancing, partnering with Gorka Márquez.
+In 2026, Buchanan won the seventh series of The Masked Singer as "Moth".